 THE CROCODILE AND THE COMIC BOOK

 Over the years, I have shared these stories many times.
 People have encouraged me to write them down to provide a glimpse into the “lighter side” of missionary service in Papua New Guinea.
 They are shared for information and encouragement to pray for the Assemblies of God of Papua New Guinea – many have sown the seed, watered it with their prayers – and God has given the increase!
-Memories of driving the Field Superintendent’s Land Rover over a Maprik cliff (Contact Andrew Evans on this one – he embellishes it well); rescuing Billie Scott’s jeep which had crashed over a Wingei cliff; malarial fever bouts; our house helper trying on Gwen’s high heel shoes; Jack Easton driving with no brakes on his jeep; Bob Spence driving on three wheels when a wheel fell off his jeep; rescuing a missionary’s daughter who fell in the Sepik River off Pagwi wharf; communion almost served from a baby’s potty (Contact Freed and Betty Evans); and when Cyril and Evelyn Westbrook gave their baby to us (Contact Lyndon Westbrook for this story 😊) will all have to remain in the archives of my fading memories.
+Memories of driving the Field Superintendent’s Land Rover over a Maprik cliff (Contact Andrew Evans on this one – he embellishes it well); rescuing Billie Scott’s jeep which had crashed over a Wingei cliff; malarial fever bouts; our house helper trying on Gwen’s high heel shoes; Jack Easton driving with no brakes on his jeep; Bob Spence driving on three wheels when a wheel fell off his jeep; rescuing a missionary’s daughter who fell in the Sepik River off Pagwi wharf; communion almost served from a baby’s potty (Contact Fred and Betty Evans); and when Cyril and Evelyn Westbrook gave their baby to us (Contact Lyndon Westbrook for this story 😊) will all have to remain in the archives of my fading memories.
 I hope you will enjoy these!
 Denis

 In Honour of the 70th Anniversary of the Assemblies of God in Papua New Guinea